Pied Piper of Hamelin: Emigration

-Pagan—Christian conflict

-It has been noted that all local reports of the incident date it to the specific date of 26 June, the date of pagan midsummer celebrations and often also place emphasis the children being led away to the "Koppen" meaning hills.
-It was traditional in some areas of Germany to celebrate midsummer by lighting bonfires in the hills.
-This has led to speculation that the children may have been led away by a pagan shaman to participate in one of these celebrations and been forced into a monastery or massacred by local Christians.

 Other

 Some theories have linked the disappearance of the children to mass psychogenic illness in the form of dancing mania.
 Dancing mania outbreaks occurred during the 13th century, including one in 1237 in which a large group of children travelled from Erfurt to Arnstadt (about 20 km), jumping and dancing all the way, in marked similarity to the legend of the Pied Piper of Hamelin, which originated at around the same time.

 Others have suggested that the children left Hamelin to be part of a pilgrimage, a military campaign, or even a new Children's Crusade (which is said to have occurred in 1212) but never returned to their parents.
 These theories see the unnamed Piper as their leader or a recruiting agent.
 The townspeople made up this story (instead of recording the facts) to avoid the wrath of the church or the king.

-William Manchester's A World Lit Only by Fire places the events in 1484, 100 years after the written mention in the town chronicles that "It is 100 years since our children left", and further proposes that the Pied Piper was a psychopathic paedophile.
+William Manchester's A World Lit Only by Fire places the events in 1484, and further proposes that the Pied Piper was a psychopathic paedophile.